witsawa-corporation/Assignment/README.md

 ## Duty

-### For Frontend Developer
+### Frontend

-make following with React and use API from the document <https://github.com/witsawa-corporation/assignment-backend>
+make following with React and/or other library for helping you

 - Login Page